Skip to main content

 The newer 500 series Intel chipsets (and one might assume any motherboards based on them) are backward compatible and support both the 10th and 11th Generation Intel Core i9/ i7/ i5/ i3 processors and Intel Pentium processors/ Intel Celeron processors in the LGA1200 package.
 The specific chipsets are W580 (Xeon/ECC), Q570 (vPro), Z590 (gaming), H570 (mainstream), B560 (budget), and H510 (budget).

-Intel makes a move to a combination of high-Power/high-frequency and low-power/high-Efficiency cores in a break from the previous Socket 1200 CPUs.
+Intel moved (@Q4-2021) to a combination of high-power/high-frequency and low-power/high-efficiency cores, breaking the previous Socket 1200 CPUs.
 Referred to as P and E cores.
 This implies a difference for different workloads.
-Hence a new Intel® Thread Director is now used to send the right workload to the right core at the right time.
+Hence a new Intel® Thread Director is now used to send the right workload to the suitable core at the right time.
 More information can be found here.

-At an initial look, the max TDP of these new chips is very high, unlikely in many higher-end SKUs to make them good candidates for Thin Mini-ITX motherboards.
-However, they can apparently run in very power efficient modes and may be suitable after all.
+At an initial look, the max TDP of these new chips is very high, which is unlikely to make them good candidates for Thin Mini-ITX motherboards in many higher-end SKUs.
+However, they can apparently, under the right circumstances, be run in exceedingly power-efficient modes and may be suitable after all.
 Refer to this article: https://www.pcworld.idg.com.au/article/693767/put-down-your-pitchforks-intel-12th-gen-cpus-aren-t-power-hogs/

 ASUS

-An ASUSTek H610 based corporate stable model (CSM) is now out of the gate faster than the others.
-As reported thanks to Tazgrump in the Comments section below.
+An ASUSTek H610-based corporate stable model (CSM) is now out (@Q3-2022) of the gate faster than the others.
+As reported, thanks to Tazgrump in the Comments section below.

 ASUS Pro H610T D4-CSM (H610) https://www.asus.com/Motherboards-Components/Motherboards/CSM/Pro-H610T-D4-CSM/